ezinkow/Employee-Tracker/README.md

 ## About This Project:

-This was a homework assignment as part of the Northwestern Coding Bootcamp to build a backend application that allows an employer to keep track of employees, their roles and departments.
+This is a backend application that allows an employer to keep track of employees, their roles and departments.

 This was built with Javascript, sql and Inquirer and uses node.